x-tabdeveloping/turftopic/papers/topeax/main.typ

 Topeax is relatively well-behaved, and converges to the highest performance when it has access to the full corpus.
 The number of topics is also relatively stable across from a sample size of 5000 (hovers around 10-12).
 In contrast, BERTopic and Top2Vec do not converge to a single value of N topics and keep growing with the size of the subsample.
 This also has an impact on cluster and topic quality.
 BERTopic has highest performance on the smallest subsamples (250-1000), while Top2Vec has best performance on a subsample of 5000, both methods decrease in performance as the number of topics grows with sample size.
-This behaviour is far from ideal, and it is apparent that Topeax is much more reliable at determining the number and structure of clusters in subsampled and full corpora.
+This behaviour is far from ideal, and it is apparent that Topeax is much more reliable at determining the number and structure of clusters.

 #figure(
   image("figures/robustness_sample_size.png", width: 100%),